best-practice-and-impact/govcookiecutter/CONTRIBUTING.md

 [gov-uk]: https://www.gov.uk/
 ```

-We also try and wrap Markdown to a line length of 120 characters, but this is not strictly enforced in all cases, for
+We also try to wrap Markdown to a line length of 120 characters, but this is not strictly enforced in all cases, for
 example with long hyperlinks.

 ## Testing